WGN-TV: Canadian distribution

-On January 17, 2007, WGN's main Canadian uplink carrier, Shaw Broadcast Services, switched its distributed feed of the station to the Chicago signal, a decision believed to have resulted from increased licensing fees for the then-superstation feed; despite this, some providers (including MTS TV and Cogeco Cable) continued to carry the superstation feed in place of or in conjunction with the Chicago signal.
-Despite this, some providers continued to carry the national WGN channel in lieu of or—as was the case with providers such as MTS TV and Cogeco Cable—in tandem with the Chicago feed, resulting in the duplication of CW network and many syndicated programs that are available within the country on other networks (such as fellow superstations KTLA and Boston-based WSBK-TV).
-While the CRTC had approved the Chicago station's broadcast signal and its national cable feed for carriage on any domestic multichannel television provider (including cable, satellite, IPTV and MMDS services), because of the conversion of WGN America from a superstation into an independent general-entertainment service and its resulting programming separation from WGN-TV, on December 15, 2014, Tribune Broadcasting sent notice that it would terminate all Canadian distribution rights for WGN America, effective January 1, 2015; the move was likely done to comply with CRTC genre protection rules in effect at the time, which prohibited the utilization of general entertainment programming formats by domestic or foreign cable channels.
+On January 17, 2007, WGN's main Canadian uplink carrier Shaw Broadcast Services switched its distributed feed of the station to the Chicago signal due to increased licensing fees for the then-superstation feed; despite this, some providers continued to carry the superstation feed in place of, or together with, the Chicago signal, resulting in the duplication of CW network and many syndicated programs that are available in Canada on other U.S. networks.
+While the CRTC had approved the Chicago station's broadcast signal and its national cable feed for carriage on any domestic multichannel television provider, because of the conversion of WGN America from a superstation into an independent general-entertainment service and its resulting programming separation from WGN-TV, on December 15, 2014, Tribune Broadcasting sent notice it would terminate all Canadian distribution rights for WGN America, effective January 1, 2015.
+The move was likely done to comply with CRTC genre protection rules that prohibited the use of general entertainment programming formats by domestic or foreign cable channels.
 The WGN-TV Chicago feed, however, remains authorized for domestic distribution as a superstation.
 It is carried on Bell Satellite TV channel 1232 across Canada.